E-Sh4rk/KururinTAS/OoB Viewer/README.md

 Changelog:
  - Ingame rendering has been improved.
 In particular, it now implements a 2-frame delay and a 'CamHack' in order to perfectly intergate walls.
+ - Wait for the level to finish loading before drawing walls.

 Credits to ThunderAxe31 and E-Sh4rk.